LeeHolmes/pyco/README.md

 ```

 ## Calling other functions
 Functions are like _formulas_ in regular math: built-in calculators for specific tasks.
 Some are as simple as taking two numbers and returning their sum.
 Others can be more complex.
 They take information (called _arguments_) and give you back a result.
-To use a formula, type its name followed by parentheses containing the information it needs:
+To use a function, type its name followed by parentheses containing the information it needs:

 ```
 >>> sqrt(16)